PennLINC/aslprep/docs/faq.rst

 FAQ, Tips, and Tricks
 ========================

-Should I run quality control of my images before running *ASLPrep*?
+Should I run quality control on my images before running *ASLPrep*?
 --------------------------------------------------------------------
-Yes.
-You should do so before any processing/analysis takes place.
+Yes, you should do so before any processing/analysis takes place.

 Oftentimes (more often than we would like), images have fatal artifacts and problems.